ai-toolchainz/squadAI/docs/tools/FileReadTool.md

     We are still working on improving tools, so there might be unexpected behavior or changes in the future.

 ## Description
-The FileReadTool conceptually represents a suite of functionalities within the squadai_tools package aimed at facilitating file reading and content retrieval.
+The FileReadTool conceptually represents a suite of functionalities within the crewai_tools package aimed at facilitating file reading and content retrieval.
 This suite includes tools for processing batch text files, reading runtime configuration files, and importing data for analytics.
 It supports a variety of text-based file formats such as `.txt`, `.csv`, `.json`, and more.
 Depending on the file type, the suite offers specialized functionality, such as converting JSON content into a Python dictionary for ease of use.

 ## Installation
-To utilize the functionalities previously attributed to the FileReadTool, install the squadai_tools package:
+To utilize the functionalities previously attributed to the FileReadTool, install the crewai_tools package:

 ```shell
 pip install 'squadai[tools]'